 Overbathing – Bathing your pet too often can also dry out their skin.
 If your vet has ruled out other potentially harmful causes, minimize washing your pet to only once every other week.
 Be sure that you are also using a shampoo that is either for cats or dogs and does not contain any harmful chemicals.

 Talking to your vet before beginning any treatment is important to rule out serious concerns.
+To help relieve their itching in the meantime, you can even try a Colloidal Silver Spray.
 Caring for your pet’s dry skin is vital.
 If you are concerned about their dry skin, pay close attention to their environment.
 If there are new pets, you have moved, have traveled, or have fed them anything different, take note.
 Paying close attention to the details in your pet’s life will make it easier to pinpoint the root of the cause.
 Most importantly, take care of your pets.
 Be sure they are receiving a well-balanced diet, are bathed, and exercise regularly.